Before the start of a game, the Manager/Coach of the home team must provide:

 a.
 Compensation; each team paying half of the total fee (see Table of Fees and Fines in Appendix A).

 b.
-A completed “MUSL Game Report” (A roster is NOT a Game Report).
-Failure to use the authorized MUSL Game Report Form will be subject to a fine and cancellation of the match via forfeit (see Appendix A, Fees and Fines).
-Only players of the Open Age Group who are switching between “First” and “Reserve” teams are permitted to be handwritten into the Game Report Form.
+A completed “MUSL Game Card” (A roster is NOT a Game Card).
+Failure to use the authorized MUSL Game Card Form will be subject to a fine and cancellation of the match via forfeit (see Appendix A, Fees and Fines).
+Only players of the Open Age Group who are switching between “First” and “Reserve” teams are permitted to be handwritten into the Game Card Form.

 d.
 The MUSL pass cards of his/her players.
 (The referee will return the pass cards to the manager/coach at the end of the game, except those of players sent off, which shall be sent to the MUSL PO Box together with the referee’s game report).
 A government issued State ID or Driver License may be used in place of a player pass card that has not yet been issued see (f) below.